Place de la République, Strasbourg

-The Place de la République (/fr/, "Republic Square"; former Kaiserplatz, "Imperial Square") is one of the main squares of the city of Strasbourg, France.
+The Place de la République (/fr/, "Republic Square"; former Kaiserplatz, "Imperial Square") is one of the main squares of Strasbourg, France.
 It is surrounded on three sides by five buildings only, of which none is residential: the Palais du Rhin, the National and University Library, the Théâtre national de Strasbourg, the Préfecture of Grand Est and Bas-Rhin, and the tax center Hôtel des impôts.
 All of these buildings are classified as monuments historiques.
 The fourth side of the square is devoid of buildings, facing the Faux-Rempart Canal.